Investin-pro/Investin_docs/docs/manager.md

 # Managers/Traders

 ## Overview
-The future owners of protocol on whose success the experiment of running a decentralized fund management protocol can be made possible in a truly trustless and non custodial way.
-The protocol has been keenly designed to incentivize traders who provide their expertise on crypto markets to benefit both the users of protocol.
+The goal of IVN is to have the future owners of protocol be the Managers.
+Therefore, the success of running a decentralized fund management protocol is reliant on them.
+The protocol has been keenly designed to incentivize traders to become Managers by providing and using their expertise in DeFi to benefit all users of protocol.

 ## Fund creation